pnavin9/Human-Age-AndGender-Predictor/README.md

 # Human Age Predictor

-This application is designed to predict the age of a person from an input image.
+This application is designed to predict the age and gender of a person from an input image.
 It utilizes the ResNet-101V2 model, which has been fine-tuned on a facial dataset, to recognize and analyze the input image.

 ## Installation